 Calls for probe after killing of civilians reported in northwest Pakistan

-No official word yet on the killing of 24 people, including 14 fighters, in tribal area as opposition politicians blame the military for explosions.
+No official word yet on the killing of 24 people, including 14 fighters, in tribal area as opposition blames the military for explosions.

 At least 24 people, including children, have been killed in explosions in a remote area of Khyber Pakhtunkhwa province in northwestern Pakistan, triggering calls for an investigation into the incident.

-A local police official said bomb-making material allegedly stored at a compound run by Tehreek-e-Taliban Pakistan (TTP) fighters exploded in the Tirah Valley region early on Monday, killing fighters and civilians.
+A local police official said bomb-making material allegedly stored at a compound run by Pakistan Taliban, known by the acronym TTP, exploded in the Tirah Valley region early on Monday, killing fighters and civilians.

 Recommended Storieslist of 4 items